Why Noxen ships via Developer ID, not the Mac App Store

 So the technical path to MAS exists.
 Pareto Security famously can't ship on MAS because their checks need system state outside the sandbox.
 Noxen is the opposite: it lives entirely within the sandbox because it talks to remote boxes, not the local one.

-Reason 3 — Sparkle is better than MAS auto-update for a security tool
+Reason 3 — the standard Mac auto-update path is better than the App Store for a security tool

 Here's the case I care about: a critical CVE in the CPE normaliser